-The Kinder Mountain Rescue Team is part of the Peak District Mountain Rescue Organisation, is self funding, and a registered charity (Reg.
+Kinder Mountain Rescue Team, currently celebrating its 50th Anniversary, is one of 7 teams within the Peak District Mountain Rescue Organisation (PDMRO) and is a self-funded, registered charity (Reg.
 No 1115933).